stfwn/neural-network-pruning/report/2-results.md

 finding winning tickets anymore beyond this level of sparsity -- all of the networks' performances dropped below the accuracy of the original, full-size network at around the 6.9% mark.
 This disquilifies them from winning the lottery as defined by @frankle2019.
-However, further inspection uncover regularities that may be useful for further research.
+However, further inspection of behaviors at extreme levels of pruning uncovers interesting regularities that may be useful for further research.

 After the 3.5% mark, both Xavier-initalized networks perform better than both Kaiming-initalized ones in the mean and in terms of stability around this mean.